HAT-P-3

 HAT-P-3, is a metal-rich K5 dwarf star located about 441 light-years away in the constellation Ursa Major.
 At a magnitude of about 11.5 it is not visible to the naked eye but is visible in a small to medium-sized amateur telescope.
 It is believed to be a relatively young star and has a slightly enhanced level of chromospheric activity.

 The star HAT-P-3 is named Dombay.
 The name was selected in the NameExoWorlds campaign by Russia, during the 100th anniversary of the IAU.
 Dombay is a resort region in the North Caucasus mountains.

 Planetary system

-This star is home to the extrasolar planet HAT-P-3b discovered by the HATNet Project using the transit method.
+This star is home to the extrasolar planet HAT-P-3b, later named Teberda, discovered by the HATNet Project using the transit method.